(a)To apply for supervisor status, an LMFT in good

 activities of the LMFT Associate.

-(1)The supervisor must ensure the LMFT Associate
+(1)The supervisor must ensure the LMFT Associate knows

-of marriage and family therapy.
+marriage and family therapy.

 (2)A supervisor must maintain objective, professional